 "They're not just for retail.
 How about putting one on your business card sending people to your website?
-Estate agents could consider adding a QR code to the For Sale sign: interested buyers can scan the code and immediately access details about that property."
+Estate agents could add a QR code to the For Sale sign: interested buyers can scan the code and immediately access details about that property."

 So how do you set up a QR code campaign?

-RG: "For best results, direct visitors to a customised landing page on your website.
-Visitors to that page will be using a mobile device, so make sure your page is mobile-friendly.
+RG: "For best results, make sure your QR code takes visitors to a customised landing page on your website.
+Also, make sure your page is mobile-friendly.
 You want it to load quickly and have the most important information near the top.
 Include contact details so that visitors can quickly connect.